That dollar amount results from a 31.2% improvement from $25.9 billion three years earlier in 2019.

-Year over year, there were a pair of decliners among Oregon’s top 10 export products.
-These were miscellaneous integrated circuits (down -0.8% from 2020) and parts or accessories for machinery for making semi-conductor devices (down -0.4%).
+Year over year, there was a trio of decliners among Oregon’s top 10 export products.
+These were non-Durham wheat (down -18.5% from 2021), processors and controllers for electronic integrated circuits (down -18.2%), and parts or accessories for machinery to manufacture semi-conductor devices (down -9%).

 More Key Facts about Oregon’s International Trade

-Oregon posted an overall $7.44 billion surplus exporting and importing products during 2021.
-That dollar amount reflects a -2.1% reduction from $7.6 billion in black ink in 2020.
+Oregon generated an overall $5.1 billion surplus exporting and importing products during 2022.
+That dollar amount reflects a -31.9% reduction from $7.44 billion in black ink posted for 2021.

 Another way of saying surplus or deficit is positive or negative net exports.
 In a nutshell, the term “net exports” quantifies the amount by which foreign spending on a state’s goods or services exceeds or lags that same state’s spending on foreign goods or services.

 All told, Oregon spent $28.9 billion on goods imported during 2022.

 Below are Oregon’s top 10 import products highlighting the state’s highest spending on foreign-made goods in 2022.